 Current assets can be converted into cash more easily than non-current assets.
 So, firms with large current assets don’t have to worry about finding the money to pay next month’s bills.
 Of course, some of the current assets are more rapidly converted into cash than others.
 A company’s bank balance can be easily converted into cash to pay the bills.
 Inventories, however, will generate cash only when goods are sold and cash is collected from the customers.

 Maintaining a Balance

-Finance managers want a level of cash which is neither small to meet the expenses nor large to lie idle.
-We have already discussed in the above example that what happens when less cash is available than needed- you don’t have the money to your bills.
-But when more money is available than is needed, it means that the company is not making good use of the money which it has.
-For e.g., if $ 30,000 worth of inventory is present in your godown when only $ 3,000 worth of inventory is used every month, it means that you are making poor use of your cash.
+Finance managers want a level of cash that is neither small to meet the expenses nor large to lie idle.
+In the above example, we have already discussed what happens when less cash is available than needed- you don’t have the money to pay your bills.
+But when more money is available than is needed, it means that the company is not making good use of its money.
+E.g., if $ 30,000 worth of inventory is present in your godown when only $ 3,000 worth of inventory is used every month, it means that you are making poor use of your cash.

 So, to attain the level of cash which is sufficient to operate the business, finance managers use Cash Budgeting.